 Ashwagandha is an herb used in traditional medicine.
 Studies show it may decrease cortisol and anxiety.
 In one study, ashwagandha lowered cortisol levels by up to 30% in chronically stressed adults.

-Both herbs appear safe for most people when taken as directed.
+Both herbs appear safe for most people when taken as directed, and they may help lower your cortisol.
 Start with a low dose and increase gradually.
 Talk to your doctor before using adaptogens, especially if you take medications.

 Supplementing with Omega-3 Fatty Acids